atomicbop/oneframework/README.md

 # ad-oneframework v2.0
 This is a port of the One Framework for use with AudiologyDesign websites.

-oneframework will live in the webroot folder of ADThemes/Defaults.
+oneframework will live in the webroot folder of your site specific project folder.
 Look in the example-webroot directory to see and example of how to set up your specific project.
 To see the stand alone version you can see it [here](http://staging.34one.com/one-framework) - will update this soon.

 # Whats Different